 The second batch of tests dealt with the replication method.
 Using the same number of records and message size and a single producer similar to the previous test, there were three replicas.
 The replication worked in an asynchronous fashion and its throughput peak was around 766K records/sec or 75 MB/sec.

-However, when the replication was synchronous – which means that the master waits for acknowledgment from the replicas – the throughput peak was low at around 420K records/sec or 40 MB/sec.
+However, when the replication was synchronous – which means that the master waits for an acknowledgment from the replicas – the throughput peak was low at around 420K records/sec or 40 MB/sec.
 Though this is a reliable setup since it ensures all messages arrive, it results in significantly lower throughput because the time it takes for the master to acknowledge the reception of the messages.

 In this case, they used the exact same number of messages and size as well as 6 partitions and 3 replicas.
 They applied the same approach by increasing the number of consumers.
 In the first test with a single consumer, the highest throughput was 940K records/sec or 89 MB/sec.
 However, not surprising, when three consumers were used, the throughput reached 2,615K records/sec processed or 249.5 MB/sec.